 The Key Differences Explained - 120 vs 220 Film

 120 and 220 film are both medium format films that come on film spools.
-Until 2018, they were the last medium format films being sold.
+The last 220 film was discontinued in 2018.
+That leaves 120 as the last medium format film being sold.

 For the most part only 120 remains.
-For a brief period of time there were a small number of hand-rolled Lucky 220 rolls available on eBay.
+Occasionally hand-rolled 220 rolls will show up on places like eBay.

 In order to use rolls of 120 or 220, you must have an empty spool for the exposed film to be wound onto.
 Obtaining an empty spool can be a problem if you are shooting your first roll and there isn’t an empty spool in your camera.

 120 film was introduced by Kodak in 1901 for use in the Brownie No. 2 camera.